catmando/LocoRuby/README.md

 ##How to use##

 1. On the windows box you will need to be running LocoRuby.exe.
-(You can put in the startup folder for example.)
+(You can put it in the startup folder for example.)
 2. In your application web page include loco_ruby.js
 3. Call `LocoRuby.init({...})` to initialize the javascript.
 4. In your application web page put `<script type="text/ruby">...</script>` blocks to hold your local ruby code
-5. Call `LocoRuby.eval("ruby expression", function(return_value) {...})` to evaluate ruby expressions
+5. Call `LocoRuby.eval(...ruby expression..., function(return_value) {...})` to evaluate ruby expressions

 ##Dependencies

-JQuery - However if loco_ruby does not detect the JQuery object it will automatically include it so it is not required to be included.
-If you do use JQuery just include it before you do the LocoRuby include.
+JQuery - However if loco_ruby does not detect the JQuery object it will automatically load it so it is not required to be included.
+If you do use JQuery just include it before you do the LocoRuby to avoid redundant loads.

 ##How it works##

 The LocoRuby.exe is simply a webrick server that acts as bootstrap loader.
 The browser makes cross browser requests to 127.0.0.1:8000 to send the LocoRuby.exe the ruby code, which is loaded as anonymous modules.

-To keep the LocoRuby.exe as simple as possible it provides nothing but the basic load capability.
+To keep the LocoRuby.exe as simple as possible it provides nothing but the basic capabilities.
 Additional features are provided by the loco_ruby.js file which collects the application ruby scripts from the web page, and wraps it up so you can call eval in the context of the downloaded code.
+The loco_ruby.js file also contains all the javascript and ruby code needed to manage the popup window interactions.

 ##Simple Example##